bkauler/oe-qky-src/readme.md

 Note that the Internet connection must be maintained throughout the build, as some packages, such as libreoffice, download extra source packages during compile.
 In otherwords, you cannot download all source packages prior to commencing the build.

 An annoyance is that libreoffice does not preserve the downloads globally for other builds.
-So, everytime that libreoffice gets compiled, it has to download lots of extra packages.
+So, every time that libreoffice gets compiled, it has to download lots of extra packages.

 > **Notice**
-> LibreOffice is currently not in the package list in 'conf/local.conf' for buildPC and buildarm64, as it is an old version, plus the time it takes.
+> LibreOffice is currently not in the package list in 'conf/local.conf' for buildPC, as it is an old version (5.0.6.3), plus the time it takes.
 Instead, Barry compiles LibreOffice in a running system (a distro built from the packages compiled in oe-qky-src!).

 Off we go, for the next few hours (or days, depending on your PC):